You’re pregnant . . . congratulations! Whether this baby was meticulously planned for or a total surprise, you’ve been given a gift from God. Rejoice!

 Also, ponder the fact that you have to wait until 6-8 weeks to have your first prenatal appointment.

-Lemme give it to you straight: Caleb and I use Natural Family Planning.
+Lemme give it to you straight: I use Natural Family Planning.
 This means I track my menstrual cycles, don’t use any birth control, and know exactly when I am ovulating.
-That means that Caleb and I knew there was a chance I was pregnant about 2 weeks after I ovulated.
+That means I knew there was a chance I was pregnant about 2 weeks after I ovulated.

 Long story short: I’m pretty sure to within a day or so when our little bean was conceived.
 If you’re not tracking your ovulations or temps or anything, your guess can only really be as good sometime since your last menstrual period.